 Before we proceed, here are some limitations and key points you should be aware of:

-- The widget requires XLS, XLSX, or CSV files; it won’t accept any other format.
+- The widget requires XLS or XLSX files; it won’t accept any other format.

 - The unique code on your sheet doesn’t necessarily need to be on the 1st column.
 You can place it anywhere for as long as you configure the widget with the respective column index (more on this later).